cmahnke/ric-unknownartist/content/post/mystery-again/index.md

 It's interesting to see how many people and pages have adopted the link between Fritz Neumann (1928–2014) and Ric.

-Keep in mind, it'S certain that some Fritz Neumann is Ric, just not the one who was born in 1928.
+Keep in mind, it's certain that some Fritz Neumann is Ric, just not the one who was born in 1928.

 The page will be updated in the next weeks...